-- 13.4.1 If a vacancy occurs during the school work year, the site principal will determine whether the position should be filled through a reassignment.
-The principal will discuss the vacancy first with his/her staff; then refer, if there is no interest, to the Reassignment/Transfer forms to fill the position.

-- 13.4.2 If a vacancy occurs during the summer, the site principal will use the current Reassignment/Transfer forms completed by the unit members from the preceding February 15 deadline to determine those unit members eligible to be considered for reassignment.

-- 13.4.3 In determining whether a vacancy shall be filled through voluntary reassignment, the site principal shall use the following list of criteria:

-- (a) Credentials.

-- (b) Knowledge of program.

-- (c) Prior performance evaluations.

-- (d) Instructional requirements of program.

-- (e) Ability to maintain effective learning environment.

-- (f) Experience in subject matter area.

-- (g) Major/minor areas of study.

-- 13.4.4 If two or more unit members indicate interest in being reassigned to the vacancy, the principal will use the list of criteria presented in Section 13.4.3 to decide the best-qualified candidate.
+- 13.4.1 If a vacancy occurs during the school work year, the site principal will first notify the certificated staff in writing, to include a notification of interest deadline to determine if it can be filled through voluntary reassignment; then refer, if there is no interest, to the Request/Intention forms to fill the position through a voluntary transfer. - 13.4.2 If a vacancy occurs during the summer, the site principal will use the current Request/Intention forms completed by the unit members from the preceding February 15 deadline to determine those unit members eligible to be considered for reassignment. - 13.4.3 In determining whether a vacancy shall be filled through voluntary reassignment, the site principal shall use the following list of criteria in alphabetical order: - (a) Credentials. - (b) Knowledge of program. - (c) Prior performance evaluations. - (d) Instructional requirements of program. - (e) Ability to maintain effective learning environment. - (f) Experience in subject matter area. - (g) Major/minor areas of study. - (h) Consideration of retention and contentment of unit member - (i) Impact on the school site's instructional program - 13.4.4 If two or more unit members indicate interest in being reassigned to the vacancy, the principal will use the list of criteria presented in Section 13.4.3 to decide the best-qualified candidate.